-- 5.55 A valuation comprises the making of assumptions with regard to future developments, the application of appropriate methodologies and techniques, and the combination of both to compute a certain value, or range of values, for an asset, a liability or for a business as a whole. - 5.56 The firm shall not provide a valuation service to: - (a) a listed entity relevant to an engagement or a significant affiliate of such an entity, where the valuation would have a material effect on the listed entity's financial statements either separately or in aggregate with other valuations provided; or - (b) any other entity relevant to an engagement, where the valuation would both involve a significant degree of subjective judgment and have a material effect on the financial statements either separately or in aggregate with other valuations provided. - 5.57 The main threats to the integrity, objectivity and independence of the firm and covered persons arising from the provision of valuation services are the self-review threat and the management threat.
-In all cases, the self-review threat is considered too high to allow the provision of valuation services which involve the valuation of amounts with a significant degree of subjectivity and that may have a material effect on financial statements subject to an audit engagement. - 5.58 For listed entities, or significant affiliates of such entities, the threats to integrity, objectivity and independence that would be perceived to be created are too high to allow the firm to undertake any valuation that has a material effect on the listed entity's financial statements being audited.

-- 5.59 The firm's policies and procedures will set out whether there are circumstances in which valuation services are not undertaken for non-listed entities as described in paragraph 1.43 of this Ethical Standard. - 5.60 In circumstances where the firm is designated by legislation or regulation as being required to carry out a valuation the restrictions in paragraph 5.56 do not apply.
-In such circumstances, the engagement partner applies appropriate safeguards to reduce threats to integrity, objectivity and independence to a level where independence is not compromised. - 5.61 It is usual for the persons conducting an audit engagement to provide management with accounting advice in relation to valuation matters that have come to the attention of persons conducting the engagement during the course of the engagement.
+- 5.58 A valuation comprises the making of assumptions with regard to future developments, the application of appropriate methodologies and techniques, and the combination of both to compute a certain value, or range of values, for an asset, a liability or for a business as a whole. - 5.59 The firm shall not provide a valuation service to: - (a) a listed entity relevant to an engagement or a significant affiliate of such an entity, where the valuation would have a material effect on the listed entity's financial statements either separately or in aggregate with other valuations provided; or - (b) any other entity relevant to an engagement, where the valuation would both involve a significant degree of subjective judgment and have a material effect on the financial statements either separately or in aggregate with other valuations provided. - 5.60 The main threats to the integrity, objectivity and independence of the firm and covered persons arising from the provision of valuation services are the self-review threat and the management threat.
+In all cases, the self-review threat is considered too high to allow the provision of valuation services which involve the valuation of amounts with a significant degree of subjectivity and that may have a material effect on financial statements subject to an audit engagement. - 5.61 For listed entities relevant to an engagement, or significant affiliates of such entities, the threats to integrity, objectivity and independence that would be perceived to be created are too high to allow the firm to undertake any valuation that has a material effect on the listed entity's financial statements being audited. - 5.62 The firm's policies and procedures will set out whether there are circumstances in which valuation services are not undertaken for non-listed entities as described in paragraph 1.47 of this Ethical Standard. - 5.63 It is usual for the persons conducting an audit engagement to provide management with accounting advice in relation to valuation matters that have come to the attention of persons conducting the engagement during the course of the engagement.
 Such matters might typically include: - comments on valuation assumptions and their appropriateness; - errors identified in a valuation calculation and suggestions for correcting them; - advice on accounting policies and any valuation methodologies used in their application.